Archmere Academy: Athletics

 Archmere competes in the Diamond State Conference for interscholastic sports such as American football, field hockey, basketball, rugby, soccer, swimming, diving, lacrosse, volleyball, golf, tennis, cheerleading, baseball, softball, cross country, track and field and wrestling.

 Archmere's campus has two artificial turf fields (used by American football, M/W soccer, M/W lacrosse and field hockey), a baseball field (upgraded with dugouts), a softball field (upgraded with dugouts), six tennis courts and a running track.

 Archmere has won a number of DIAA championships, such as cross country, volleyball and rugby.
 From 1991 to 2013, Archmere won eight XC championships and was runner-up for seven.
 The 2014 girls' volleyball team won the trophy following a victory over Charter.
 In the following year, Archmere volleyball once again went to the finals, but lost to Delaware Military Academy.
 The rugby team won three consecutive Delaware state titles in 2015, 2016, and 2017.
 The rugby team would win again in 2019, capturing the Mark Dombroski Cup and the Subaru 7's Regional Championship.
 The boys' soccer team won the school's first state title in soccer and the first DIAA state title since 2014.
-It went on to defeat Wilmington Friends 1-0, ending the season 17-1.
+It went on to defeat Wilmington Friends 1–0, ending the season 17–1.
 The rugby team continued its dominance in the 2021 spring season.
-The A-side was undefeated for the entire season including winning the 2021 Delaware 7s state title against Salesianum 26-10.
+The A-side was undefeated for the entire season including winning the 2021 Delaware 7s state title against Salesianum 26–10.
+In 2023 the Archmere rugby team would win a thriller against Salesianum in overtime to win their 3rd title in 5 years.

-In the 1960 season, Archmere's American football team broke a 12-year slide of losing seasons by finishing the season 8-0, led by star athlete Joe Biden, who later became the 46th President of the United States.
+In the 1960 season, Archmere's American football team broke a 12-year slide of losing seasons by finishing the season 8–0, led by star athlete Joe Biden, who later became the 46th President of the United States.

-In the 2021 |merican football season, Archmere's varsity football team was undefeated, 13-0, winning district 2 and the class 2A State Championship.
-The JV team also went undefeated, with a record of 5-0.
+In the 2021 |merican football season, Archmere's varsity football team was undefeated, 13–0, winning district 2 and the class 2A State Championship.
+The JV team also went undefeated, with a record of 5–0.

 In the 2022 Field Hockey season, Archmere's Varsity team advanced to the DII State Championship for the first time in 23 years.
-The Auks went 13-2 in the regular season.
+The Auks went 13–2 in the regular season.
 The team had a total of 5 all state players.